-In 2012, 51 students graduated with a major in Women’s Studies (a medium-sized major in the College of LSA), along with 86 students who completed academic minors in the department: 66 minored in Gender and Health, 5 minored in the study of Gender, Race, and Nation, and 5 minored in Lesbian, Gay, Bisexual, Transgender, Queer, and Sexuality Studies.
+In 2013, 49 students graduated with a major in Women’s Studies (a medium-sized major in the College of LSA), along with 77 students who completed academic minors in the department: 62 minored in Gender and Health (the second most popular minor in the College, Environment is first), 2 minored in the study of Gender, Race, and Nation, and 13 minored in Lesbian, Gay, Bisexual, Transgender, Queer, and Sexuality Studies.

 While Psychology is usually the most popular field for our major and minors, the range of student interests is truly extraordinary:

-- Most of the social sciences, from Political Science through Sociology and Anthropology
+- All of the social sciences, from Political Science through Sociology and Anthropology

-- Many of the humanities, including Art & Design, English, and Philosophy
+- Most of the humanities, including Art & Design, English, and Philosophy

 - Interdisciplinary programs like Afroamerican and African Studies, Latina/o Studies, Museum Studies, Environment, Communication Studies, International Studies, and Community Action and Social Change